A Section 21 notice allows landlords to evict tenants without having to provide a reason, but recent changes in law are aiming to phase this out.

 The use of Section 21 Notices has been highly controversial, with critics arguing that it leaves tenants vulnerable to unfair evictions and contributes to housing insecurity.
 Tenants can be evicted even if they have not breached their tenancy agreement, which can lead to instability and anxiety, particularly in the private rental sector.

 A Section 21 Notice has been a powerful tool for landlords, allowing them to reclaim their property without needing to justify the decision.
 However, its potential for abuse and the resulting insecurity for tenants have led to significant legal scrutiny and calls for reform.
-With the impending changes in the law, the future of no-fault evictions in England and Wales is uncertain, signaling a shift toward greater protection for tenants and a rebalancing of rights between landlords and tenants.
+With the impending changes in the law, the future of no-fault evictions in England and Wales is uncertain, signalling a shift toward greater protection for tenants and a rebalancing of rights between landlords and tenants.

 Discover The Best Rental Property Accounting Software for Landlords in the UK